Humanity4all/AsetNiop4Teensy/README.md

 Because of the low number of keys and the type of terminals used (t1 uses 2 faston 6.3 x 0.8 mm male pins) the keyboard will be solderless (with use of a breadboard).
 This makes assembly a lot easier and less error prone.

-As for the physical layout, I am going for a datahand-like device, with the exception that I'll use 2 keys per finger and they won't be mounted under the fingers but in front and behind (bending and flexing is easier for me).
+As for the physical layout, I am going for a datahand-like device, with the exception that I'll use 1 key per finger and they won't be mounted under the fingers but behind them (bending and flexing is easier for me).
 I also want to add a trackball under my right thumb so I won't have to move my hands with switching.

 The trackball is pretty easy.
 Mount a regular mouse upside down with a track ball (roller deodorant ball or something a bit more classy) above it.
 I dislike the idea of having two usb cables for something that's actually one device.
 I'm looking into connecting the mouse directly to teensy or implemening an optical mouse sensor into the circuit.